 The provision of housing types that can accommodate people of different ages, incomes, family structures, and physical and social needs is one of the fundamental elements of creating a healthy, inclusive and sustainable community.
-The region's high housing costs, low vacancy rates, and limits in the variety of supply all pose challenges to housing people.
-Recent analysis completed as part of the Regional Housing Affordability Strategy (2018) shows that there is a shortfall of approximately 20,000 units in the region for households with "very low" to "low to moderate" incomes.
+The Rudd, Rutledge, Mt.
+View, and Nigel Valley-Municipal Campus sub-area neighbourhoods are ideal locations for new low and medium-rise housing forms that are family-appropriate (e.g. more bedrooms, larger private outdoor space).
+Recent analysis completed as part of the Regional Housing Affordability Strategy (2018) shows that there is a shortfall of approximately 20,000 rental units in the region for households with "very low" to "low to moderate" incomes.
 This need is particularly acute for renters, where 45% of renters pay more than 30% of their income on housing (compared with 19% of owners).

-The projected population growth of the Uptown - Douglas Corridor (UDC) combined with its proximity to a range of transportation options, shops and services make it an ideal location to accommodate new housing stock.
-The Mt.
-View, Rudd Park and Rutledge Park neighbourhoods in particular are ideal locations for low to medium rise housing forms that are conducive to families with children.
+Saanich's Official Community Plan and Housing Strategy encourage a range of housing types to address community housing needs and to help build a complete community.
+Lack of housing supply and diversity are evident in the Uptown-Douglas area, including rental units, affordable units, family-oriented housing, smaller units, and ground-oriented attached housing units.
+Section 10.2 addresses affordable and supportive housing.
+A capacity analysis prepared for the Uptown-Douglas (UD) Plan area estimates that the number of new units developed to be 7-10 times that of today.
+The projected growth of the UD area combined with its proximity to a range of transportation options, shops and services make it an ideal location to accommodate new housing stock.
+The region's high housing costs, low vacancy rates, and modest variety of supply all pose challenges to adequately house people.
 Denser sub-areas closer to Douglas Street will provide housing suitable for a range of households in a location where car ownership is not essential and at price points that potentially are lower than many other areas of Saanich and the region.
 A critical measure of success for this Plan will be the ability to accommodate a diversity of housing, including rental and non-market housing forms.